b-at-neu/schedule-builder/README.md

 - Add blocking of classes as possibility
 - Standardize count of years in front and backend (no more year 0)
 - Standardize column instead of index in front and backend
-- Use the pk of every group as unique identifier instead of column and row
-- Add option to clear all selected classes
 - Add option to put in AP credits
     - With automatic test values and calculation
 - Make years and semesters column stick to the left side when scrolling